 The operational concepts of boat-based surveys are similar to those of aerial surveys.
 They require a team of observers to be on the lookout for turtles, and sightings then get recorded on data sheets for subsequent analysis.
 Observers are usually placed to the front and to each side of the boat, and need to record the bearing and an approximate distance from the boat, species and size range (normally in standard categories such as small, medium and large).
 Standardising distance from the boat can be improved with the use of range-finding binoculars or range-finding cards, but the act of bringing binoculars up to the eye can also lead to losing sight of the turtle.
 Boats need to travel relatively slowly (normally < 15km/h) and preferably have an elevated platform to increase detection of sea turtles.
 Some important data fields that need to be maintained are the type of boat/engine, the number and position of observers, the route, direction and speed, and the time of day.
-Analysis of the data from boat-based surveys is similar to that of aerial surveys and needs to account for detection errors and biases, and would benefit immensely from having a qualified- statistician / modeller on your team.
+Analysis of the data from boat-based surveys is similar to that of aerial surveys and needs to account for detection errors and biases, and would benefit immensely from having a gualified- statistician / modeller on your team.

-Process #19 Pros Cons Frequency Tool(s) Refs

-(19) Coastal Drone Survey Relatively low-cost study of in- water populations of turtles in small areas (e.g. restricted bay, reef lagoon); Once programmed can be easily replicated; Requires little prior experience once trained; May allow for identification of size classes and species; Provides long-term photographic records that can be archived for future revision Limited to very small geographic areas; Requires high resolution camera system (=>18MP); Limited to battery capacity and flight endurance; Not suitable in strong winds; Subject to predator bird attacks in coastal areas Periodic, based on research question Man-portable drone (e.g. DJI Mavic Pro 2) 14, 15, 23, 29, 60,
+Requires little prior experience Process #19 Pros Cons Frequency Tool(s) Refs (19) Coastal Drone Survey water populations of turtles in small areas (e.g. restricted bay, reef lagoon); Once programmed can be easily replicated; Requires little prior experience once trained; May allow for identification of size classes and species; Provides long-term photographic records that can small geographic areas; Requires high resolution camera system (=>18MP); Limited to battery capacity and flight endurance; Not suitable in strong winds; Subject to predator bird attacks in based on research question drone (e.g. DJI 23, 29,

-Description